10 Ways to Beat Belly Bloat

 SHAKE YOUR SODIUM HABIT

-If you consume too much sodium, your body holds onto water to help you maintain the proper sodium balance in your body, leading to bloating, Wolfe says.
+If you consume too much sodium, your body holds onto water to help you maintain the proper sodium balance in your body, leading to bloating, Dr. Wolfe says.
 This water retention can be particularly bad in the small intestines, which is to blame for a bigger belly.
-But ditching your salt shaker might not be the answer.
+But ditching your salt shaker might not be enough.
 According to the Harvard School of Public Health, 75 percent of the average American’s sodium intake (which is almost twice what it should be!) comes from commercially prepared foods.
 Scale back your intake of take-out meals and pre-packaged foods, and your bloat will go, too.

 GET WHOLE FIBER

 Fiber is famous for a reason: It helps you poop.
 Since constipation and bloat go hand in hand, fiber can cut your chances of ballooning up.
 Don’t buy into the fiber craze in processed food, however.
 Many manufacturers add fiber in the form of inulin, which is difficult to digest, Dr. Chokhavatia says.
 A 2010 study from the University of Minnesota in Saint Paul found that people who eat 10 grams of inulin at one time suffer significantly more gas and bloating than those who eat less.
 Your belly’s best bet is to get fiber from fruits, veggies and whole grains, and it’s a great idea to cut back on packaged foods that list chicory root or inulin as an ingredient.

 19 High Fiber Foods - Some May Surprise You